Sparronator9999/OpenBootCamp/README.md

 - Install instructions
 - Eject DVD drive on pressing the Eject button on the keyboard
-- Volume control on Windows 7
+- Volume control on older Windows versions (7 and earlier?)
 - An overlay when adjusting keyboard backlight, screen brightness, and volume (when not already handled by Windows)
-- Ability to install Apple drivers (`KeyAgent.sys`, `MacHALDriver.sys`, etc.) automatically rather than having to install Boot Camp Services to get them
+- Ability to install Apple drivers (`KeyAgent.sys`, `MacHALDriver.sys`, etc.)
+  automatically rather than having to install Boot Camp Services to get them
 - A config application.
 Learn to edit XML for now.
 - A few power saving features:
   - Turn off keyboard backlight when closing laptop lid (something which I would've thought would be done in hardware/drivers, but here we are)
   - Set keyboard backlight state based on power source or battery charge (e.g. low battery, switching between AC and battery power)
   - Turn off keyboard backlight when keyboard is inactive
 - Smooth keyboard backlight animations
 - More that I haven't thought of yet